Systems Admin

 Topology Selection page with Full mesh selected, and the Replication Group Schedule and Bandwidth page with continuous replication and Full bandwidth chosen

-Full mesh topology with continuous full-bandwidth replication – the right setting for servers on the same local network
+Full mesh + continuous full-bandwidth — the right defaults for two LAN-connected members.

 Primary Member page with SRV01 selected in the dropdown, and the Folders to Replicate page with an empty list and the Add button highlighted